its5Q/codename-rvc-fork-4/README.md

 - Mel spectrogram %-based similarity metric.

-- Support for Multi-scale and classic L1 mel loss.
+- Support for Multi-scale, classic L1 mel and multi-resolution stft spectral losses.

 - Support for the following vocoders: HiFi-GAN, MRF-HiFi-gan, Refine-GAN, RingFormer.  ` ( And their respective pretrains. ) `